Media Relations

 The Faculty of Medicine’s Office of Creative & Communications and UBC Media Relations work together to write news releases, Q&As and targeted pitches to local, national and international media outlets.
 This includes working with our partners on shared stories.

-Contact us if you have an upcoming journal publication and we will work with you to share to promote your research through the news media.
+Contact us if you have an upcoming journal publication or interesting story idea and we will work with you to explore how to promote your research through the news media.

 Visit our news page to read our latest stories.